pebble-dev/pebble-dev.github.io/howto.md

 * Install [Dialer for Pebble](https://play.google.com/store/apps/details?id=com.matejdro.pebbledialer) companion app and a respective App for Pebble.
 * Go to your Pebble App > Notifications tab and Disable notifications for Phone Calls.
 * Go to Dialer for Pebble app on your phone and enable Call Popup for Incoming and Outgoing calls.
-* Make sure Dialer for Pebble app has system permissions to access Contacts, Cal Log, Dialer and SMS on your phone.
+* Make sure Dialer for Pebble app has system permissions to access Contacts, Call Log, Dialer and SMS on your phone.

 This should fix the issue.
 In case if Dialer for Pebble works inconsistently, make sure it runs in background both on your Pebble and on you Phone.